atoniolo76/AlessioToniolo/README.md

 ---

 ## About Me &nbsp;📜
-Innovative entrepreneur & student interested in creating sustainable transportation through skills in robotics and software development.
+I'm interested in creating sustainable transportation for solving climate change through my skills in robotics and software development.

-Examples of impact in my community:
-- Created a TEDx event to give a platform for "ideas worth spreading" in my school
-- Served the City of Brookhaven with my Eagle Scout project that tracks 400+ bird populations using an online database for local parks.
-- Generated revenue for 168 businesses in Georgia by creating a website for the Marist Holiday Traditions market.
-- Lead my robotics team in design, programming, and outreach work, which was validated by two state championship wins!

-I thrive in opportunities where I can explore new ideas and leverage STEM skills to solve problems for others.

 ---